 who and what we are

 Paso Cares is a local non-profit organization whose mission to provide for the immediate and longer term needs of homeless and needy persons and families in the Paso Robles area.
-Our members attend several local churches and come from a variety of professional backgrounds.
+Our members attend several local churches and come from a variety of backgrounds and experiences.

 In our area, there are about 300 homeless persons.
 Some camp, some live in cars, some surf the couches and floors of their friends and families.
-Additionally, we have discovered that there are other basic needs they lack: showers, laundry, housing, and access to social services to name a few.
-Some of those needs can be met in the short run, others will take more time and effort to achieve.
+There are many other individuals and families who are housing "insecure", having to worry about their housing situations on a week-to-week or month-to-month basis.
+Additionally, we have discovered that there are other basic needs they lack: showers, laundry, and access to social services to name a few.
+Some of those needs can be met in the short run, but others will take more time and effort to achieve.

 As people who have experienced the love of God in our own lives, we wish to extend the that love to the less fortunate as we are commissioned to do in Matthew 25: I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.